 A 40+ year veteran of animal care and training, Ken is a biologist and animal behaviorist who served nine years at Marineworld of Texas.
 He was also a trainer and coordinator at Ocean Safari in South Padre Island, Texas, as well as acting as a consultant to many zoo and aquarium programs throughout the world.
 He began his training career working with guide dogs for the visually impaired and has maintained a close affiliation to pet training throughout his career.
 He hosted two successful seasons of the pet training television series Talk to the Animals that compared pet training to the important work done with training and caring for animals in zoological facilities.
 He has also recently worked closely with several search and rescue dog organizations, service dog groups, as well as with bomb and narcotic dogs.

 Since 2005, Ken has brought his experience as a trainer of many cognitive projects with marine mammals and primates to the dog arena.
 Most notable has been his work with modifier cues, adduction, matching to sample, mimicry, and counting.
 The latter two projects: teaching dogs to mimic or imitate other dogs; and to learn the concept of counting are in the process of being prepared for scientific publication.
 Both of these projects have documented cognitive abilities in dogs that have not been previously well documented or understood.

-Ken Ramirez has been active in several professional organizations, including the International Marine Animal Trainer’s Association (IMATA), of which he is a past president.
+Ramirez has been active in several professional organizations, including the International Marine Animal Trainer’s Association (IMATA), of which he is a past president.
 Ken has been actively involved in the creation of a certification process for animal trainers in zoological settings.
-He has been a ClickerExpo faculty member since 2005, and also teaches a graduate course at Western Illinois University.
+He has been on the faculty of Karen Pryor’s Clicker Expos since 2005 and has taught a graduate course on animal training at Western Illinois University since 1997.